Jimmy Doolittle: Reserve status

 Doolittle was appointed a life member of the MIT Corporation, the university's board of trustees, an uncommon permanent appointment, and served as an MIT Corporation Member for 40 years.

 In 1954, President Dwight D. Eisenhower asked Doolittle to perform a study of the Central Intelligence Agency; the resulting work was known as the Doolittle Report, 1954, and was classified for a number of years.

-In January 1956, Eisenhower asked Doolittle to serve as a member on the first edition of the President's Board of Consultants on Foreign Intelligence Activities which, years later, would become known as the President's Intelligence Advisory Board.

 From 1957 to 1958, he was chairman of the National Advisory Committee for Aeronautics (NACA).
 This period was during the events of Sputnik, Vanguard and Explorer.
 He was the last person to hold this position, as the NACA was superseded by NASA.
 Doolittle was asked to serve as the first NASA administrator, but he turned it down.

 Doolittle retired from Air Force Reserve duty on February 28, 1959.
 He remained active in other capacities, including chairman of the board of TRW Space Technology Laboratories.
+Doolittle Drive at TRW's Space Park was named in his honor.